-Glossary · Cloudflare for Teams documentation
+Glossary

 WARP client

-Teams customers can use the Cloudflare WARP application to connect corporate desktops to Cloudflare Gateway for advanced web filtering.
+Cloudflare Zero Trust customers can use the Cloudflare WARP application to connect corporate desktops to Cloudflare Gateway for advanced web filtering.
 The Gateway features rely on the same performance and security benefits of the underlying WARP technology, with security filtering available to the connection.

 App Launcher

-The App Launcher portal provides end users with a single dashboard from which they can open applications secured by Teams.
+The App Launcher portal provides end users with a single dashboard from which they can open applications secured by Cloudflare Zero Trust.

 active zone